 Are you doing a community helper theme, family theme, or learning about maps?
 If you are then this is the perfect activity for you to add to your lesson plans!
 As students make a giant community map mural, they will be learning all about maps, shapes, special reasoning, and art.
 Plus they will be building tons of social skills as they create this map mural as a team with their friends.

 To create the map mural you will need to cut rectangles and triangles for the houses.
-I took a piece of cardstock and cut it in half to create the rectangle part of the house and cut triangles to match the size.
+I took a piece of cardstock and cut it in half to create the rectangular part of the house.
+I then cut triangles to match the size.
 Students picked if they wanted a tall house or a short house then had to find a matching roof.
 When students have to find a matching roof, they are developing spatial reasoning skills, measurement, and comparing items by size.

 Next, students need to color the houses.
-I put out tempera paint sticks for students to use to color the houses for a few reasons.
+For a few reasons, I chose tempera paint sticks for students to use to color the houses.
 The paint sticks dry super fast, are not messy, and the colors are gorgeous.

-Once the houses are dry, either that day or the next day students can draw details on the houses with black sharpie markers.
+Once the houses are dry, either that day or the next day, students can draw details on the houses with black sharpie markers.
 We talked about things houses have and what shape those things can be.
 Students added windows, doors, doorknobs, and/or shingles.
 It was their house so they decided what details their house needed.
-Students shared about their house or apartment and what things it had which was a great way for students to make connections with each other.
+Students shared their structures with the class, which was a great opportunity for students to make connections with each other.

 If you have younger students, they will scribble on their house.
 Some of my students did and that’s ok!
 Scribbling is an important stage in development!